tldr-pages/tldr/pages/common/spike.md

 # spike

-> Spike is a full featured static website generator written in JavaScript.
+> A fully featured static website generator written in JavaScript.

 - Create a new project using the default template:

 `spike new {{project_name}}`

-- Compile your project, watche for changes, and reload:
+- Compile your project, watch for changes, and auto-reload the browser:

 `spike watch`